Mound Staff and Families

 FACT: You do not have to volunteer to be a member of PTO!
+Joining PTO allows you to be informed and more connected which is important now more than ever.
 There are always opportunities to get involved as we do need a lot of volunteers.
 We do ask for help but there is no pressure to sign up if you don’t want to volunteer or are unable to.
 It is okay to say no. We appreciate everyone’s membership regardless of volunteering.
 The simple act of joining PTO is valuable to our school.

 MYTH: I have to be a board member to attend PTO meetings.